Dominion999/Dominion999/README.md

 - 👋 Hi, I’m @Dominion999
 - 👀 I’m interested in Ai and blockchain
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on project from blockchain and AI
+- 🌱 I’m testing how to create apps via AI
 - 📫 How to reach me?
 Catch me on Tweeter @Dominion913

 <!---